 We’ll explore insurance options and why they’re important to consider, especially if you own your own business, are self-employed, or just want additional security on top of your employee benefits.

-Whether you’re a newbie to the profession or a seasoned pro, all nurses and APNs can benefit from certain insurance products.
+Whether you’re a newbie to the profession or a seasoned pro, all nurses and APRNs can benefit from certain insurance products.
 After all, you have to protect yourself if you’re ever injured, and you need to protect your career if a claim is made against you.
 Consider these options when determining insurance you’ll need during your career.

 1) Professional Liability/Medical Malpractice Insurance

-Medical malpractice insurance helps protect nurses and APNs from legal battles claiming improper or negligent care.
+Medical malpractice insurance helps protect nurses and APRNs from legal battles claiming improper or negligent care.
 Also referred to as “med mal,” this type of policy typically provides insurance for legal counsel and settlement fees, should you need them.
 It can also provide coverage for alleged HIPAA violations and for protecting your license under certain circumstances.

 If you work for a hospital, clinic, or facility, you may have the option of getting malpractice insurance through your employer.
 This is a great start, but some people still want their own policy or need “tail” coverage to cover their work at a previous employer.
 Just be sure your employer’s policy covers things like medical advice you give outside of work or claims filed after you leave.
 You'll also want to know if the policy provides coverage for your own attorney and lets you control whether you settle a claim or fight it.
 If it doesn't include these items, you do have the option to get your own malpractice insurance policy to supplement the one you have through your employer — this is what's referred to as "supplemental insurance."